alibaba/GraphScope/docs/flex/interactive/development/dev_and_test.md

 ### Compiler

-Compiler plays an important rule in interactive, by translate graph queries expressed in graph query languages (Cypher/Gremlin) into physical query plans based on GAIA IR.
+The Compiler plays an important role in Interactive by translating graph queries expressed in graph query languages (Cypher/Gremlin) into physical query plans based on GAIA IR.
-The code of `Compiler` is under `interactive_engine/compiler`.
+The code for Compiler is located under `interactive_engine/compiler`.
 For more detail information about compiler, please check [this documentation](../../../interactive_engine/design_of_gie.md)

 ## Build Interactive